m-morrone/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

    }

-To set swappiness values use hiera:
+To set swappiness values use Hiera:

 .. code-block:: yaml